 The joint problem solving approach.
 Scholars and practitioners describe negotiation as a "joint problem solving approach."
-This characterization is widely used in academic literature and is specified in Army doctrine on negotiation.12
+This characterization is widely used in academic literature and is specified in Army doctrine on negotiation.

 The term "problem solving" emphasizes the upside of negotiation.
 An outcome can, in fact, be mutually beneficial to all parties, known as "creating value."
 Negotiation offers options and payoffs not available to noncooperative decision-makers.
 Parties can communicate and share information to varying degrees throughout the process, offering opportunities for creativity in generating alternatives.
 Many call this view of negotiation "win-win," emphasizing the joint gains possible.
-13 The foundational text for Army negotiation and much of the professional sector-Fisher, Ury, and Patton's Getting to Yes-describes this "win-win" approach.
-14 has been called the "Negotiator's Dilemma."
-15 Actions to claim value may undermine efforts to create value.
+The foundational text for Army negotiation and much of the professional sector- Fisher, Ury, and Patton's Getting to Yes-describes this "win-win" approach.

 Alternatively, the view of negotiation as "win-lose" emphasizes the fixed nature of certain aspects.
 At some stage, one party's value implies less for another party.
 This behavior is known as "claiming value."
 Select aspects of a negotiation may be distributive in nature, which characterizes the practice of bargaining.
-Thus, the tension between creating and claiming value
+Thus, the tension between creating and claiming value has been called the "Negotiator's Dilemma."
+Actions to claim value may undermine efforts to create value.

 At a higher level, academics place negotiation-specifically the field of "negotiation analysis"-along the spectrum of decision-making approaches.
 This spectrum extends from "decision analysis" (individual decision-making) to "game theory" (interactive and noncooperative decisions) to "negotiations analysis" (joint, interactive, and cooperative decisions).
-16 Game theoretic actions enable parties to communicate, but their decisions remain their own.
+Game theoretic actions enable parties to communicate, but their decisions remain their own.
 Only negotiation enables parties to coalesce around a joint decision that an individual party could not achieve on its own.
 Military strategists and senior Army leaders move routinely between the fields, consciously or otherwise.
 Thus, the distinction is worth highlighting.

 Principled and interest-based negotiation.
 The concept of "principled negotiation" addresses the tension between creating and claiming value.
 This approach was originally described in Getting to Yes, perhaps the most widely cited and read book on the topic of negotiation since its 1981 release.
-17 We use this text as the basis for reviewing the academic literature given its accessibility and foundational status within the field.
+We use this text as the basis for reviewing the academic literature given its accessibility and foundational status within the field.
 Scholars have further developed and adapted aspects of Fisher and Ury's original approach; yet, they acknowledge its key position within the field.
-Similar to joint problem solving, principled negotiation is also specified in Army doctrine references regarding negotiation.
-18
+Similar to joint problem solving, principled negotiation.